 You might want to consider this if you’re planning on moving to Montana

 Not every town in Montana is created equal.
 Some places are just better to live in than others.
-Sometimes the smaller towns can be the worst places to lay roots.
+Sometimes the smaller towns in Montana can be the worst places to lay roots.

 I looked at data from Money Inc. and Discovering Montana to compile a list of the least desirable places in the state to live.
 This data is based on education, income, crime, home prices and leisure and entertainment activities.

 Home to the Wild Horse Stampede, and the county seat of Roosevelt county, Wolf Point had a population of around 2,500.
 It's one of the most dangerous place to live in the state with both violent crime and property crime being high.
 The public schools are rated below average and there isn't much for a family to do together.

 Less than 2,000 people live in Ronan, but it has the 3rd highest rate of violent crimes in the state and a lot of property crime.
 The schools are low rated and there isn't much for families there.